 After the close of a fiscal year, the Committee generally determines and approves the amount of the annual bonus earned by each NEO for such fiscal year.
 The bonus is typically paid in February or March following the fiscal year to which the annual bonus relates.
 At the discretion of the Committee, a portion of the bonus may be deferred, which deferred portion generally will be paid in two equal annual installments over the following two years and accrue interest at the Prime rate, which is reset annually each January 1st to the rate then in effect.
-No portion of the annual bonuses paid to the NEOs with respect to fiscal year 2017 was deferred.
+The Committee determined to defer approximately 17% of each NEO's respective 2018 discretionary bonus.
+Accordingly, the Committee determined with respect to each of the CEO, COO and CFO to defer a portion of their respective 2018 discretionary bonus and pay such deferred amount in equal installments in 2020 and 2021.
+Such deferred amounts accrue interest at the Prime rate, which is reset annually each January 1st to the rate then in effect.

-Consideration of 2017 Annual Bonus.
-For fiscal year 2017, the Committee approved bonus guidelines for the NEOs based on the Company's achievement of specified threshold and target levels of earnings before interest, taxes, depreciation and amortization (EBITDA) and return on gross net assets (ROGNA).
-For the Committee's purposes, ROGNA is defined as income (loss) from continuing operations before interest, taxes, depreciation adjusted for non-recurring items (or Adjusted EBITDA) divided by the sum of the average of gross rental equipment, gross property and equipment and net working capital.
-These financial objectives have been determined by the Committee to be the appropriate metrics to use for the 2017 bonus guidelines because EBITDA is familiar to and targeted by the executive management team and because ROGNA is a metric that demonstrates management's efficiency at managing assets and costs to generate earnings.
+Consideration of 2018 Annual Bonus.
+For fiscal year 2018, the Committee approved bonus guidelines for the NEOs based on the Company's achievement of specified threshold and target levels of earnings before interest, taxes, depreciation and amortization (EBITDA) and return on gross net assets (ROGNA).
+For the Committee's purposes, ROGNA is defined as income (loss) from continuing operations before interest, taxes, depreciation and amortization adjusted for non-recurring items (or Adjusted EBITDA) divided by the sum of the average of gross rental equipment, gross property and equipment and net working capital.
+These financial objectives have been determined by the Committee to be the appropriate metrics to use for the 2018 bonus guidelines because EBITDA is familiar to and targeted by the executive management team and because ROGNA is a metric that demonstrates management's efficiency at managing assets and costs to generate earnings.
 These financial objectives are also consistent with the Committee's compensation philosophy of linking executive performance to the Company's financial performance.

-Under the 2017 bonus guidelines, separate bonus amounts were calculated based on actual EBITDA and ROGNA levels, as compared to target EBITDA and ROGNA levels approved by the Committee, provided that a minimum ROGNA level was required to be obtained before any bonus was paid.
+Under the 2018 bonus guidelines, separate bonus amounts were calculated based on actual EBITDA and ROGNA levels, as compared to target EBITDA and ROGNA levels approved by the Committee, provided that a minimum ROGNA level was required to be obtained before any bonus was paid.
 The Committee believes that a minimum ROGNA level underscores the importance of the NEO's continued management of Company assets.
 The bonus ranges based on EBITDA were given a weight of 60% and the bonus ranges based on ROGNA were given a weight of 40% in determining the recommended bonus amount.
 The Committee believes the relative weight was appropriate to motivate management to achieve EBITDA at or above the budgeted level, while at the same time managing Company assets.
 Bonus amounts are calculated as a percentage of base salary and increase incrementally based on increases in EBITDA and ROGNA as compared to the target EBITDA and ROGNA levels.